Part II: Steps and processes involved in reporting and managing suspected misconduct

 7.2.12 A written record must be made of a determination of a breach of the Code, including details of the breach.
 If the person found to have breached was provided with a statement of reasons, the record must include that statement of reasons.
-See clause 6.7 of the Australian Public Service Commissioner's Directions 2013 (the Directions).
+See section 47 of the Australian Public Service Commissioner's Directions 2016 (the Directions).
 Agency s15(3) procedures may prescribe the form of that written record.

 7.2.13 A breach decision might include:

 - a summary of the evidence considered by the decision-maker